MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/supplier-requested-confirmed-dates.md

 - Requested ship date is set to current date initialized from the purchase order header requested ship date.
 - Requested receipt date will be calculated to 2 purchase transport days ahead from the purchase order requested ship date.

-If the product given on the purchase orde line has lead time then requested ship date will be purchase order date plus product lead time.
+If the product given on the purchase order line has lead time then requested ship date will be purchase order date plus product lead time.

 Updating the requested ship or receipt date will trigger date re-calculation.
 Update requested ship date will do a forward calculation of the requested receipt date, and updates to requested receipt date will do backward calculation of the requested ship date.
-Important availabilty of the vendor ship calendar and warehouse calendar has impact on the date calculation, see the [Calendars part of ship and receipt date calculation](#calendars) section.
+Important availability of the vendor ship calendar and warehouse calendar has impact on the date calculation, see the [Calendars part of ship and receipt date calculation](#calendars) section.

 ### Create purchase order with dates in the past